Getting Started with Machine Learning in Python 2023

 We can write the code and run the code like the following.

-First, if your dropdown says markdown then change it to code and then write the code.
-After that, to run that code type shortcut shift + enter(return)
+First, if your dropdown says markdown, change it to code and write the code.
+After that, to run that code type, shortcut shift + enter(return)

 We will start working with data in the next tutorial.
 How To Get Started With Machine Learning In Python tutorial is over.

-If you want to become a data scientist then R lang is another great choice to pursue.
+To become a data scientist, R-lang is another great choice to pursue.